cs-ed/impacts-estark5/README.md

 ### Outcomes

-Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.

 The primary outcome is students who are aware of social issues surrounding computing.
 In particular students should understand the current state and demographics of the tech industry.